 The Certificate runs for one year and starts at the beginning of September.
 The trainees become members of the Botanic Garden staff, and they are central to our horticultural operations.
 A salary is paid in the normal way.

-The trainees work with, and learn from, experienced Garden staff throughout the year, by rotating between the six horticultural sections in the Garden: Trees and Shrubs; Demonstration and Display; Systematic Beds; Alpine and Woodland; Experimental; Glasshouse.
+The trainees work with, and learn from, experienced Garden staff throughout the year, by rotating between the seven horticultural sections in the Garden: Trees and Shrubs; Demonstration and Display; Systematic Beds; Alpine and Woodland; Experimental; Glasshouse; and, Landscape & Machinery.
 Rotations take place every 4 to 5 weeks allowing each trainee to gain experience in each section at two different times of the year.
-A significant amount of time is also spent within the Landscape and Machinery section.

 This practical training is augmented by a weekly programme of lectures and demonstrations exploring plant diversity, basic taxonomic training and plant identification.
 Visits to other gardens and sites of botanical significance are also organised.
 Trainees present two essays during the year, as well as logs of their practical activities.